 How can I dispose of prescription drugs?

-Dispose of your unneeded medications by following these six steps.
+Dispose extra, unwanted or expired prescription drugs at a local NH police department drop box or dispose of your unneeded medications by following these six steps.

 - Never flush medication down the toilet unless the product information says it is safe to do so.